 Get Your Description Right

-Take the time to write a good description to add to your listing and try make it as local as possible where you can so it’s more relevant to the user.
-The description is used as an overview about what your business does and keywords related to your business can be used here.
+Take the time to write a good description to add to your listing and try to make it as local as possible where you can so it’s more relevant to the user.
+The description is used as an overview of what your business does and keywords related to your business can be used here.
 Your GMB description can be up 750 characters but it’s worthwhile getting the most relevant information in the first few sentences.
 Try to include 2-3 keywords that describe your business best.

-Add Posts to your Google My Business
+Add posts to your Google My Business

 You can now attract more interest by adding posts to your GMB profile.
 The content will show in Google search and on map results.

-There is then an option to add a call-to-action with a variety of button choices including ‘Learn more’, ‘Reserve’, ‘Sign up’, ‘Buy’ and ‘Get offer’.
+There is then an option to add a call-to-action with a variety of button choices including ‘Learn more, ‘Reserve’, ‘Sign up, ‘Buy’ and ‘Get offer’.

 The post option gives you great flexibility to promote events, share your content and promote your products or services, highlighting when you are running special offers.
 The post will last for 7 days before you will need to replace it with a new post.
 Google will email you a reminder to do this.